Acidity, also known as acid reflux is a condition, is characterized by burning sensation in the lower part of the chest

 When the acid reflux is occurring more than twice a week, it is diagnosed as GERD

-Acidity which is also called as acid reflux is a condition which is characterized by burning sensation in the lower part of the chest area and can be accompanied with pain.
+Acidity which is also called acid reflux is a condition that is characterized by a burning sensation in the lower part of the chest area and can be accompanied by pain.
 Many of us suffer from this condition time and again, but do we actually know how and why is it caused?

-Damage to the esophagus: Conditions like esophagitis (inflammation of esophagus), esophageal stricture (narrowing of esophagus), Barrett’s esophagus (permanent damage to the lining of esophagus).
+Damage to the esophagus: Conditions like esophagitis (inflammation of the esophagus), esophageal stricture (narrowing of the esophagus), Barrett’s esophagus (permanent damage to the lining of the esophagus).